 3. Amendment of enrolled copies of lost Deeds of Grant

-If any such Crown Grant as aforesaid shall have been lost, the grantee, his heir or assignee, or other the owner for the time being of the lands or allotments contained therein, may apply to an authorised land officer to forward to the Registrar of Deeds a certified copy of the entry in the Record Book kept by an authorised land officer of the true boundaries of the said lands or allotments, and an authorised land officer shall, on such application being duly made to him as aforesaid, forward a certified copy of the entry in the said book of the true boundaries of the said lands or allotments, without fee, to the Registrar of Deeds, who shall thereupon make and sign a memorandum of the true boundaries of the said lands or allotments in the margin or in some other convenient part of the enrolled copy of the said deed.
+If any such Crown Grant as aforesaid shall have been lost, the grantee, his heir or assignee, or other owner for the time being of the lands or allotments contained therein, may apply to an authorised land officer to forward to the Registrar of Deeds and Transfers a certified copy of the entry in the Record Book kept by an authorised land officer of the true boundaries of the said lands or allotments, and an authorised land officer shall, on such application being duly made to him as aforesaid, forward a certified copy of the entry in the said book of the true boundaries of the said lands or allotments, without fee, to the Registrar of Deeds and Transfers, who shall thereupon make and sign a memorandum of the true boundaries of the said lands or allotments in the margin or in some other convenient part of the enrolled copy of the said deed.

-[Section 3 amended by No. 126 of 1987 s.
-30.]
+[Section 3 amended: No. 126 of 1987 s.
+30; No. 47 of 2011 s.
+16 and 27.]

 3A.
 Interpretation